phildrysdale1/thymer-ayu-theme/README.md

 # thymer-ayu-themes
 Dark and Light theme for the Thymer app based on the [Ayu palette](https://github.com/ayu-theme/ayu-colors).

-# Thymer-Github-Themes
-These themes are designed for the Thymer notes application.
-Designed around the Github theme's palette.

 If you add any areas I've missed please do submit a PR or tag me in the Discord themes channel and I'll add the changes :)

 ## How to apply: